dewey/tbm/README.md

 # Tunnel Boring Machine (tbm)

-A simple way to run multiple
-proxies like [cloud-sql-proxy](https://github.com/GoogleCloudPlatform/cloud-sql-proxy), [IAP proxy](https://cloud.google.com/iap), [kubefwd](https://kubefwd.com/) in the background.
+A simple way to start multiple services like [cloud-sql-proxy](https://github.com/GoogleCloudPlatform/cloud-sql-proxy), [IAP proxy](https://cloud.google.com/iap), [kubefwd](https://kubefwd.com/) or any other command really at once and keep them running in the background.

+This is heavily inspired by [foreman](https://github.com/ddollar/foreman) and especially by [mattn/goreman](https://github.com/mattn/goreman) and adds features I missed from these projects:

+✅ Enable / disable services
+✅ Easily use shared config file
+✅ Organize by environment (prod/stage/develop)

+## Why & Motivation

+If you are using proxies and port forwarding commands for development these ports are often hardcoded in apps like database clients, Makefiles or environment variables.

-It's easy to enable or disable services without messing with the port configuration.
-This makes it easy to have a standardized and portable configuration file in a team where people can enable / disable services they don't need (or don't have permissions to) while still keeping a common port configuration.
-Having a standardized port configuration is useful to prevent accidents where person A maps "database-prod" to port 1234, while person B maps "database-stage" to port 1234 and them sharing a curl command / script which will then hit the wrong database.
+These informal conventions open the door for accidents where person A maps "database-prod" to port 1234, while person B maps "database-stage" to port 1234.
+Then sharing a Makefile or curl command could very easily hit the wrong database without being obvious at first.

-This is heavily inspired
-by [foreman](https://github.com/ddollar/foreman) and especially by [mattn/goreman](https://github.com/mattn/goreman).
+Having a common and portable configuration in a team where people can enable or disable services they don't need (or don't have permissions to) solves this issue.

 ## Usage